Repeat after me: My feelings are valid and I’m allowed to work through them as I see fit.

 By now, I think we all know that it’s ok not to be ok.
 That phrase seems to be everywhere we turn.

 However, what we don’t know is how to find the help we need once we realize we’re not ok.
-More importantly, how do you get help when you just don’t have the money?
+More importantly, how do you get help when you just don’t have the money and can’t afford therapy?

 Sure, we can tell people to “get help” all we want but that phrase is completely empty once you realize how inaccessible “help” really is.
 There’s an issue of time, location, finding help that meshes with you, money, etc. And of course there are people who truly don’t want help so in general it’s a phrase I tend to avoid.That being said, I do find value in getting help via therapy.
 And when 53 percent of high student debt borrowers have experienced depression, it’s clear that some truly are in dire need of therapy.